 Jason McDougall: Yeah, I get it.
 I’m a very trusting guy, and I was too much so early on when I trusted these contractors to do a good job for me and paid them too much, and they just burned me.

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: How can the Best Ever listeners get in touch with you and learn more about what you’ve got going on?
+Joe Fairless: And how can the Best Ever listeners get in touch with you?